Keyboard shortcuts

 • Association graph (weighted edges)

-• LRU cache for similarity queries
+• Zero-copy query cache for similarity queries

 • Rayon-parallel similarity search